 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-US-CERT encourages users and administrators to review the Google Chrome Releases blog entry and apply any necessary updates to help mitigate the risk.
+US-CERT encourages users and administrators to review VMware security advisory VMSA-2010-0007 and apply any necessary updates to help mitigate the risks.

-US-CERT encourages users and administrators to review the Adobe security bulletin APSB11-16 and apply any necessary updates to help mitigate the risks.
+US-CERT encourages users and administrators to review VMware security bulletin VMSA-2010-0006 and apply any necessary updates to help mitigate the risks.